Please read the overview page for a description of the structure of Fathoming Physics classes.

 I do accept enrolments of students in earlier years of high school, subject to students having a suitable background (and ability) in mathematics.
 Please contact me to discuss your situation.

 Year 11 is the best time to begin physics tuition, as this year lays a solid foundation of understanding upon which we will build in year 12.
 It is hard to excel in year 12 without the fundamental understandings that are developed during year 11.

 Introduction to the new physics syllabus:

 The new physics syllabus is significantly more mathematical than the previous syllabus, and there has been a shift in emphasis from testing extended responses which can be memorised, to requiring that students actually understand physics.
 This will be a very welcome change for most students who are studying physics for the HSC, who generally choose physics because they enjoy science and mathematics.

 The new syllabus has also increased the emphasis on practical work, with approximately half the syllabus dot points now explicitly requiring first hand investigations, and has introduced “depth studies”.
 Fathoming Physics offers students instruction in all of the practical, as well as all theoretical aspects of the new syllabus.

 Fathoming Physics year 11 course details

-The course is spread over 3 terms.
+Following the January intensive covering Module 1, the remaining three modules of the course are taught over 3 terms.
 Each lesson includes revision of previous work.

 Kinematics is the study of motion.
 We will examine uniform (unaccelerated) motion, relative motion and motion under constant acceleration in 1D and 2D using vectors, graphs and equations.
 We will use motion sensors, motion encoders and data loggers to measure displacement, velocity and acceleration for objects sliding and rolling down slopes and falling under gravity, as well as a liquid nitrogen cooled superconductor levitating on a track of neodymium magnets.